msv-lab/angelix/README.md

 ## Usage ##

-Angelix supports Makefile-based projects and it assumes that (1) compiler is defined by the `CC` variable, (2) compilation and linking are done by separate compiler calls.
-Note that you need to configure your project to use static linking so that it can be executed by KLEE.
-Angelix copies all data to the `.angelix` directory and does not modify the original files.
-Run `angelix -h` to see the list of available options.

-There are three activities that are performed manually by the user:
+Prior to execution of Angelix, user needs to perform the following three activities:

 1. Instrumenting output expressions
 2. Extracting required information from the testing framework
 3. Specifying expected output values for failing test cases (if golden version is not available)

+Angelix supports Makefile-based projects.
+The following is required for successful execution:

+* Compiler used in the project's Makefiles can be substituted by redefining `CC` variable.
+* Compilation and linking are done by separate compiler calls.
+* Project is configured to use static linking.
+* All executables and object files are removed (run `make clean`).
+* Angelix environment, `C_INCLUDE_PATH` and `CPLUS_INCLUDE_PATH` are set as shown above.

+Angelix is hygienic, it does not modify original project files.
+All intermidiate data is stored in the `.angelix` directory.
+Run `angelix -h` to see the list of available options.

 ## Instrumentation ##